Orley Farm (novel): Plot summary

+The long-awaited trial arrives near the end of the novel.
+On the last day of the proceedings, Lady Mason tells her son Lucius that she forged the codicil, which fills him with shame.
+Due to the skill of her attorneys in raising a reasonable doubt when cross-examining the two codicil witnesses, she is found not guilty of perjury.
+The very next day, she and Lucius notify Joseph Mason that they are turning over Orley Farm to him, which is an implicit admission of her guilt.
+To escape ignominy, she and Lucius leave England and settle in Germany.

 Major themes

-Against a vast panorama of carefully depicted human types and their relationships, the basic themes are guilt (the different manifestations of its acknowledgment by Mary Mason and by her son), revenge (its nature and reasons as indulged in by Joseph Mason and by Samuel Dockwrath), suffering (by the guilty party herself and by others who love her), and love/hate (their respective presence or absence in individual characters among the Ormes, the Staverleys, the Furnivals, Felix Graham, and Mary Snow).
+Against a vast panorama of carefully depicted human types and their relationships, the major themes of Orley Farm are guilt (the different manifestations of its acknowledgment by Lady Mason and by her son), revenge (its nature and reasons as indulged in by Joseph Mason and Samuel Dockwrath), suffering (by the guilty party herself and by others who love her), and love/hate (their respective presence or absence in individual characters among the Ormes, the Staveleys, the Furnivals, Felix Graham, and Mary Snow).

-Another major theme of Orley Farm is the question of individual judgment versus group judgment.
+Another major theme is the question of individual judgment versus group judgment.
 Augustus Staveley purports to advise Felix Graham that a person must allow oneself "to be governed by the united wisdom of others" rather than to take it upon oneself to "judge as to every step by his own lights."
 Trollope calls this advice into question.
 Similarly, a comic minor character, Mr. Moulder, defends Lady Mason's acquittal thus: "If a jury of her countrymen doesn't make a woman innocent, what does?"

 A darker theme, also seen in Trollope's other books such as Castle Richmond and Framley Parsonage, is that the changing Victorian world often brought anguish and disillusionment to those who had started out with great advantages.
-Another theme, which recurs often throughout Trollope's works, is the threat of the loss of a house.
+A related theme, which recurs frequently throughout Trollope's works, is the threatened loss of one's house or property.